Share this Article

 - R04: Invalid Account Number – there is something wrong with the bank account information, such as an incorrect amount of digits in the account number.

-To minimize the amount of administrative codes you receive for your ACH payments, ask your payment processor about dual account entry.
+To reduce the amount of administrative codes you receive for your ACH payments, use dual account entry.
 This is an option which requires consumers to type their account number twice for the purpose of verification during online payments.
 This system setting is a good defense against simple human errors such as typos.

 ACH Return Codes Applied to the Overall Return Rate